pgRouting/workshop/docs/source/chapters/prepare_data.rst

 Create a pgRouting compatible database.
 -------------------------------------------------------------------------------

-.. note:: Depending on the postgres configureation :code:`-U <user>` is needed on :code:`psql` commands
+.. note:: Depending on the postgres configuration :code:`-U <user>` is needed on :code:`psql` commands

 ::